JFrischknecht/lasso-cpp/README.md

 ```shell
 D:\lasso_cpp-main>lasso.exe
 ```
 You can use data from differently named files by supplying two optional command-line arguments.
-In that case you always need to supply the name of both files.
+In that case you always need to supply the name of both files (in order as shown in the example below).
 In the Windows command line, e.g.
 ```shell
 D:\lasso_cpp-main>lasso.exe outcome_large.csv predictors_large.csv
 ```